 Dispense, manufacture, package investigational drugs upon written order of investigator, according to protocol.
 Maintain accountability records.

-Dispense solid, liquid, and sterile dosage forms, including chemotherapy.
+Dispense solid, liquid, and sterile dosage forms, including chemotherapy and vaccines.

 Maintain a safe, clean and orderly work environment.

-Participate on at least one hospital committee (Oncology Protocol Review Board, Institutional Review Board, or other).
+Participate on committees as requested by the Director (Oncology Protocol Review Board, Institutional Review Board, or other).

 Four years of related experience.